 The Washington-metropolitan area is one of our nation's most multi-ethnic regions, with as many as 180 countries and 100 languages represented in District of Columbia and suburban Northern Virginia and Maryland public schools.
-Complementing this diversity, our full-time and clinical faculty include more than a dozen teachers, scholars, researchers, and clinicians who are internationally recognized for their expertise in cultural psychiatry, torture-survivor rehabilitation, treatment of traumatic stress disorders, ethnopharmacology, medical diplomacy, mental health response to disasters and human catastrophes, human rights advocacy, psychiatric evaluation of refugees seeking political asylum, and development of mental health services in low- and middle-income countries.
+Complementing this diversity, our full-time and clinical faculty include teachers, scholars, researchers, and clinicians who are internationally recognized for their expertise in cultural psychiatry, torture-survivor rehabilitation, treatment of traumatic stress disorders, ethnopharmacology, medical diplomacy, mental health response to disasters and human catastrophes, human rights advocacy, psychiatric evaluation of refugees seeking political asylum, and development of mental health services in low- and middle-income countries.